metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 14. [Remote Explorer][extension remote SSH explorer]

-    View remote machines for Remote - SSH in action bar
+    View a list of remote machines for `Remote - SSH` in action bar.

 15. [Select Line Status Bar][extension select line status bar]

-    Show count of selected lines in status bar
+    Shows the count of selected lines in status bar.

 16. [Sort JSON objects][extension sort json]

-    Sorts the keys in selected JSON objects according to selected criteria
+    Sorts the keys in selected JSON objects or entire file according to desired criteria.

 17. [Sort Lines][extension sort lines]

-    Let's you sort lines in file according to selected criteria
+    Let's you sort lines in file according to desired criteria.

 18. [TODO tree][extension todo-tree]

-    Required to easily navigate `TODO`, `HACK` and `NOTE` comments located in source files.
+    Required to easily navigate `TODO`, `HACK`, `NOTE` and similar tagged comments located in source files.

 19. [Toggle Quotes][extension quotes]

-    Toggle single quotes to double or vice versa
+    Toggle single quotes to double quotes or vice versa.

 20. [Trailing Spaces][extension trailing spaces]

-    Highlight trailing spaces and delete them in a flash!
+    Highlight trailing spaces and delete them in an instant.

 21. [XML][extension xml]

-    Useful for xml language support, can also help to detect issues with xml
+    Provides xml language support, can also help to detect issues with xml files.

 22. [YAML][extension yaml]

-    Useful for xml language support, can also help to detect issues with xml
+    Provides yaml language support, can also help to detect issues with yaml files.

 ### Repository settings

-Once your environment is set, next step is to visit `Config\ProjectSettings.ps1` located in repository root directory, at a minimum you should set following variables to `$true` before doing anything else:
+Once your environment is set, next step is to visit `Config\ProjectSettings.ps1` located in repository root directory, at a minimum you should set the following variables to `$true` before doing anything else:

 1. Develop